btlindert/btmn-eeg/+btmn/+split_files/README.md

 Splitting files
 ===

-The recorded data files can be split into smaller chunks of data to facilitate data analysis.
+The recorded raw data files will be split into smaller chunks of data to facilitate data analysis.
 [Events][events] in the data are used to select the relevant data periods.
 The data in the __BATMAN__ project is splitted into blocks and sub-blocks: